 How to Freeze Dry Cherries:

-Use pitted cherries.
-(Unpitted cherries won’t freeze dry properly.)
-Since I was using frozen cherries, I also rinsed the cherries with warm water to break them up into pieces.
+Since I was using frozen cherries some of them had clumped together.
+You want them spread out on the trays evenly so I rinsed the cherries with warm water to break them up into a single layer.

 Turn your freeze dryer on.

 Put trays of cherries into the freeze dryer.

 Let freeze dryer run for about a day and a half.
 It seems like so…. very… long!
 But because of that sugar content that is not unusual.